-“If you have oily skin, you should seek to avoid high glycemic index foods and refined carbs like pretzels, dried fruit, cold cereal, white bread, and white pasta,” Dr. Bowe explains.
-“High glycemic index foods trigger a cascade of hormonal signals that includes elevation of IGF-1 (insulin-like growth factor 1).
+“If you have oily skin, you should seek to avoid high-glycemic-index foods and refined carbs like pretzels, dried fruit, cold cereal, white bread, and white pasta,” Dr. Bowe explains.
+“High-glycemic-index foods trigger a cascade of hormonal signals that include elevation of IGF-1 (insulin-like growth factor 1).
 This cascade of events triggers inflammation and excessive sebum production in the skin.”

 Snyder pointed to dairy.
 “Dairy contains hormones that can lead to inflammation and toxins that promote oily skin,” suggests Snyder.
 “Avoid bad fats such as fried or cooked oils, vegetable oils, excessive animal fats, as these foods tax the liver and have skin-damaging effects.”

 Of course, Dr. Bowe says you should go for the opposite of the high-glycemic foods.
 “Studies show that when you replace these foods with low-glycemic-index alternatives, it actually decreases the size of the sebaceous glands—thus [producing] less oil and less acne,” she says.
 Snyder’s recommendation sounds like you should plan on some salads.
 “Consume foods with beauty fats, such as chia seeds, walnuts, sesame seeds, hemp, or flax seeds, which contain omega-3 fatty acids,” says Snyder.
 “These should be eaten with green-leafy salads to ease digestion.
 Cucumbers are high in enzyme-charged water, B vitamins, nutrients, and electrolytes to build skin radiance from within.
 The naturally filtered, enzyme-rich water in cucumbers makes them an excellent hydrator that has a natural cooling effect on the skin.”